Code-Institute-Submissions/GuidoSillaste-Battleships-AprResub/README.md

 - lots of slackoverflow(was not very usefull) reading
 - gitpod projects to see how python classes work(could not find a basic class one)
 - especially a single youtube videos
+- Self taught whit no help from others.
+Makes me wonder where my tuition fee went.